 - Runs on a popular MetaTrader 5 desktop and web application

-- No KYC, no minimum deposits – Register in minutes, deposit your coins, and trade perpetual contracts without any limits to your profits.
+- No KYC, no minimum deposit – Register in minutes, deposit your coins, and trade perpetual contracts without any limits to your profits.

 - Fair Price Marking – a mechanism to allow smooth trading on volatile assets even with high leverage